nbedos/termtosvg/man/termtosvg.md

 ##### -t, --template=TEMPLATE
 Set the SVG template used for rendering the SVG animation.
-TEMPLATE may either be one of the default templates (gjm8, dracula, solarized_dark, solarized_light, progress_bar, window_frame, window_frame_js) or a path to a valid template.
+TEMPLATE may either be one of the default templates (base16_default_dark, dracula, gjm8_play, gjm8_single_loop, gjm8, powershell, progress_bar, putty, solarized_dark, solarized_light, terminal_app, ubuntu, window_frame_js, window_frame_powershell, window_frame, xterm) or a path to a valid template.

 ##### -s, --still-frames
 Output still frames in SVG format instead of an animated SVG.
 If this option is specified,